grpc/grpc.io/content/docs/guides/auth/ALTS.md

 ### Server Authorization

-gRPC has built-in server authorization support using ALTS transport security.
-A gRPC client using ALTS can set the expected service accounts prior to establishing the ALTS connection.
-Then, at the end of the ALTS handshake, it is guaranteed that the server identity must match one of the service accounts specified by the client, otherwise the connection would fail.
+gRPC has built-in server authorization support using ALTS.
+A gRPC client using ALTS can set the expected service accounts prior to establishing a connection.
+Then, at the end of the handshake, it is guaranteed that the server identity must match one of the service accounts specified by the client, otherwise the connection would fail.

 #### C++